LeeMorinUCF/QMB6912S23/demo_05/Multivariate_Graphs/README.md

 <img src="Images/bubble_plot.png" width="500"/>

-## Listing 11.3 - Creating side by side scatter and line plots
+## Listing 11.3 - Creating side-by-side scatter and line plots

 The dataset ```Oranges``` contains observations of the circumference and ages for a sample of five orange trees.